 Contact

 For training opportunities and queries about courses, contact the Diocesan Training Lead, Sarah Slater.
+If you would like to receive the termly training brief or the pastoral care newsletter, please click here to sign up.

 If you’re still exploring your vocation in lay leadership, or you know someone in your congregation who is considering their vocation in lay ministry this page may be helpful.